spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 By default, right-sizing uses the 85th percentile to calculate the vCPU recommendations.

->**Important:** Changing the percentile setting will immediately impact the recommendations that have already been applied.
+>**Important:** Changing the percentile setting will impact the recommendations already applied (the change may take a few minutes).
 To change this setting:

 1. Click the **Settings** button at the top-right of the screen.